-Issue Options Implications Adopt the Centre of Excellence (CoE) recommendation to u Paige-Green complia materials as a wearin course on high and medium demand roads where addition pavement strengthen to provide the require Do nothing continual worsening of pavement condition with increased potholing, corrugations, gravel loss and dust which is leading to high levels of customer dissatisfaction, and health concerns. metalling roads on an continual high maintenance costs continuing to maintain the unsealed network without knowing the pavement depth or condition will retain the current reactive approach to customer complaints which is likely to be suboptimal and result in more customer dissatisfaction dust has become a significant concern for resident's health, particularly on freight routes, which is driving significant demand for dust suppression and sealing of roads. of Excellence (CoE) recommendation to use Paige-Green compliant materials as a wearing course on high and medium demand roads where additional pavement strengthening to provide the required strength and shape is maintenance costs are reduced with low demand routes dust is reduced, but with high demand routes the use of a dust coat seal may still be required to mitigate excessive dust development of a proactive programme of works.
+Issue Options Implications Unsealed roads are a community priority.
+There has been limited funding in the past to fund upgrades.
+Continue with current programme of re- metalling roads on an ad-hoc basis.
+Adopt the Centre of Excellence (CoE) recommendation to use Paige-Green compliant materials as a wearing course on high and medium demand roads where additional pavement strengthening to provide the required strength and shape is undertaken.
+Do nothing continual worsening of pavement condition with increased potholing, corrugations, gravel loss and dust which is leading to high levels of customer dissatisfaction, and health concerns. continual high maintenance costs continuing to maintain the unsealed network without knowing the pavement depth or condition will retain the current reactive approach to customer complaints which is likely to be suboptimal and result in more customer dissatisfaction dust has become a significant concern for resident's health, particularly on freight routes, which is driving significant demand for dust suppression and sealing of roads. of Excellence (CoE) recommendation to use Paige-Green compliant materials as a wearing course on high and medium demand roads where additional pavement strengthening to provide the required strength and shape is maintenance costs are reduced with low demand routes dust is reduced, but with high demand routes the use of a dust coat seal may still be required to mitigate excessive dust development of a proactive programme of works.